NoteRecord functions before SurrealDB 2.0 were located inside the module meta. Their behaviour has not changed.

 The record::id

-function extracts and returns the table id from a SurrealDB Record ID.
+function extracts and returns the identifier from a SurrealDB Record ID.

 API DEFINITIONrecord::id(record) -> value